saifaustcse/SDLC-Methodologies/README.md

         <img src="https://github.com/saifaustcse/SDLC_Methodologies/blob/master/images/rad_iterative.png" width="800" height="400">
     <div>

-    1. **Requirement Analysis**
-       There are various approaches which is used in requirement planning like brainstorming , task analysis ,form analysis ,user scenario etc. This phase consists plan or designing of each module which contains data, methods and other resources.
+    1. **Requirement Analysis:** There are various approaches which is used in requirement planning like brainstorming , task analysis ,form analysis ,user scenario etc. This phase consists plan or designing of each module which contains data, methods and other resources.

-    2. **Customer Evaluation**
-       In this phase, developer evaluates the customer satisfaction by delivering the prototype and taking the reviews from them.
+    2. **Customer Evaluation:** In this phase, developer evaluates the customer satisfaction by delivering the prototype and taking the reviews from them.
 If the customer is satisfied then developer starts implementation.

-    3. **Construction**
-       Prototype is refining and all the modification ,correction and improvements is done in this phase.
+    3. **Construction:** Prototype is refining and all the modification ,correction and improvements is done in this phase.
 This phase helps us to convert the process and modules into the final working product.

-    4. **Cut Over**
-       This is the last stage of the RAD model.
+    4. **Cut Over:** This is the last stage of the RAD model.
 In this phase, all the independent modules are evaluated separately .The tools and sub-parts of product makes the testing of the product very easy.

     Use cases for the RAD model: